lennart/dotfiles/README.md

 Branches
 --------

-currently you are looking at the `emacs` branch. also available is the `rails-vim` branch from the time I did that. branches might change.
+currently you are looking at the `emacs` branch. also available is the `rails-vim` branch for the time I do that. branches might change.

 Contents